liss-h/single-gpu-passthrough/README.md

 # The What and Why of Single GPU passthrough

-This is a variant/modification of the popular `Single GPU Passthrough` method adapted for people who have one powerful and one mediocre/garbage GPU (like me).
+This is a variant of the popular `Single GPU Passthrough` method adapted for people who have one powerful and one mediocre eGPU/iGPU.
 This allows you to  use Windows and Linux in parallel, instead of being confined to Windows as soon as the VM starts.

-**Note: This isn't a comprehensive guide on how to do GPU passthrough, just everything (i think) there is to know about my specific setup and how to replicate it.
+**Note: This isn't a comprehensive guide on how to do GPU passthrough, just everything (I think) there is to know about my specific setup and how to replicate it.
 Please refer to the [Arch Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) if you are new to GPU Passthrough.**

 **Note: The scripts are adapted to AMD hardware.
-I don't own and NVidia GPUs and as far as I know the scripts will definitely not work with NVidia setups and would need additional commands for that.
+I don't own any NVidia GPUs and as far as I know the scripts will definitely not work with NVidia setups and would need additional commands for that.
 Please refer to related `Single GPU Passthrough` repos for more information.**